 Announcing your partner that you want to break up with him or her is probably the part most people want to avoid as much as possible.
 Either you are afraid of your partner’s reaction or you don’t want to deal with that person’s broken feelings or facial expression, texting made things a bit less complicated.
 It appears that in the US, 1 out of 6 people ended up breaking up with something via text message, online message, or e-mail.

 So, the written form of saying goodbye is rather preferred by a significant number of people.
 You will be surprised to see that, once again, women are the ones using this method more than men.
 About 25% of women used texting to break up with their partners, in comparison with 15% of men that chose the same method.
-While sending a text message to a person you just had a few dates with, to let him or her know that things are not working out for you, is an okay method, doing the same with someone you dated for a while is definitely a choice for exiting the backdoor swiftly.
+While sending a text message to a person you just had a few dates with, to let him or she know that things are not working out for you, is an okay method, doing the same with someone you dated for a while is definitely a choice for exiting the back door swiftly.